Kavi-Gupta/FTC-48-Portofolio/readme.md

 * I would take the initiative to take the incomplete robot home the day before meets and work into the early morning in order to bring it to a working state

-* I'm currently working on being an FTC lead
+* I'm currently applying to be an FTC lead

 * In order to better prepare next year's 9th graders for FTC, I'm hosting a summer workshop to train them in CAD and programming